DDMAL/volpiano-display-utilities/README.md

 The alignment algorithm also adapts the size of missing music sections in the volpiano to the amount of text associated with the missing music.
 Sections of missing music are always encoded "6------6" in volpiano, regardless of how long the missing section is.
 For the purposes of browser display, the module may add additional space (ie. add hyphens between the "6"s) to this section to account for text.

 The `align_text_and_volpiano` function accepts a chant's text and volpiano-encoded melody as strings and returns the aligned text and melody.
-The function returns a list of 2-tuples of strings of the form `(text_string, volpiano_string)`.
+The function returns a list of 2-tuples of strings of the form `(text_string, volpiano_string)` and a boolean that flags whether or not the alignment process encountered any errors in the encodings.
+This boolean is meant to identify cases where manual correction might be called for while still returning a passable alignment for immediate use.

 ```python
 >>> from text_volpiano_alignment import align_text_and_volpiano